Levi T. Griffin: Early life

-Griffin, born in Clinton, Oneida County, New York, was named for his maternal grandfather, Levi Thomas of Utica, New York.
+Griffin, born in Clinton, New York, was named for his maternal grandfather, Levi Thomas of Utica, New York.
 He moved with his parents to Rochester, Michigan, in the fall of 1847.
 He graduated from the University of Michigan Law School at Ann Arbor in 1857.
 While studying for the bar in Detroit, he was employed as a court deputy in the Federal District Court through the assistance of a fellow University of Michigan alumnus, William A. Moore, who was then Assistant United States District Attorney.
-Griffin was admitted to the bar in May 1858 and in November moved to Grand Rapids, where he begin to practice in the office of prominent Western Michigan lawyer Lucius Patterson.
-After a fire destroyed the offices in April 1860, along with most of the records of Kent County, Griffin returned to Detroit where he was employed in the law offices of Moore until January 1862, when they formed a partnership named "Moore and Griffin".
+Griffin was admitted to the bar in May 1858 and, in November, moved to Grand Rapids, where he began to practice in the office of prominent Western Michigan lawyer Lucius Patterson.
+After a fire destroyed the offices in April 1860, along with most of the records of Kent County, Griffin returned to Detroit, where he was employed in the law offices of Moore until January 1862, when they formed a partnership named "Moore and Griffin".